espressif/esp-hosted/esp_hosted_fg/docs/common/c_demo.md

 ### How to build and run

 ###### replxx
 `replxx` is used as command line processor which is shell handler.
-You are free to change to your preffered shell handler.
+You are free to change to your preferred shell handler.

 You need to install replxx by following GitHub page, https://github.com/AmokHuginnsson/replxx.